Jeremy Zawodny

-As of October 2012, Jeremy Zawodny is an employee of Craigslist, having previously worked in Yahoo!'s platform engineering group, where he was described as "Yahoo!'s MySQL guru".
+Jeremy Zawodny was an employee of Craigslist until February 2024, having previously worked in Yahoo's platform engineering group, where he was described as "Yahoo!'s MySQL guru".

-He maintains a popular weblog focused on Yahoo! initiatives, which is listed in CNET News.com's index of the 100 best technology-related blogs.
+He maintains a popular blog focused on Yahoo! initiatives, which is listed in CNET News.com's index of the 100 best technology-related blogs.
 According to CNET, Zawodny has "helped put MySQL and other open-source technologies to use".

 Work at Yahoo!

 Upon joining the company in 1999, he replaced the existing data-management system for the Yahoo!
 Finance news feed with MySQL.

 He has also helped to launch the Yahoo!
 Search blog.
 He was part of Yahoo!
 Search's Technology Development team.

 On June 12, 2008, Jeremy announced on his blog that he would be leaving Yahoo!.
 He worked at Yahoo for 8 1/2 years.

 Outside Yahoo!

 Prior to joining Yahoo!, Zawodny worked for about two years at the Marathon Oil Company in Findlay, Ohio, in their Information Technology Services.
-Zawodny received a BS in Computer Science from Bowling Green State University with a minor in Astronomy.
+Zawodny received a BS in computer science from Bowling Green State University with a minor in Astronomy.

 Zawodny also writes a monthly column for Linux Magazine and speaks at numerous conferences about MySQL, Yahoo!, and open source.

 He is also the co-author of High Performance MySQL (ISBN 0-596-00306-4) and holds a B.S. in Computer Science from Bowling Green State University.